nexmo-community/sms-ibm-sentiment-php/README.md

 #### Launching the PHP built-in webserver

-To run the app using php, run the following command in a terminal:
+To serve the app run the following command in a terminal:

 ```
 php -S localhost:8080